New Jersey disability benefit programs.

 Commission for the Blind and Visually Impaired can help residents that are blind, visually impaired or at risk of becoming losing their vision.
 The program they run, known as CBVI, provides and coordinates preventive, rehabilitative and assistive service.
 Patients can receive eye health screenings, referrals to specialists, and educational and vocational rehabilitation.
 All assistance is offered at no cost to those with this disability.
 There may even be group activities such as an annual sleep-away camping for children who are blind or impaired.
 877-685-8878

 DDHH, or the Division of the Deaf and Hard of Hearing, provides referrals and information for people who are deaf, on the verge of it and/or hard of hearing.
 New Jersey can help individuals obtain devices (such as hearing aids) and access services that may be required to help them better communicate and participate in daily life.
 The department works to provide advocacy, education and direct services to eliminate barriers to the hard of hearing.
 Almost 900,000 residents may qualify for support from DDHH as they are considered either deaf or hard of hearing.
 All callers will be referrals to free hearing aid programs or some other service.
 Main number is 800-792-8339.

 The New Jersey Division of Developmental Disabilities (DDD) offers services and benefits for people with intellectual disabilities, autism, cerebral palsy, traumatic brain injuries, spina bifida, or other neurological impairments.
-The state will provide them with counseling, respite care for family members, and referrals to specialists and other community resources.
+The state will provide them with counseling, respite care for family members, and referrals to specialists, employment programs and other community resources.
 This Division operates from centers around the state and they even provide access to group homes, apartments, and other supported living programs.
 Family and respite care is offered for those with an intellectual disability as well.
 Main number is 1-800-832-9173.